koeunchoi/lab/_pages/openings.md

 # Open positions

-We are always looking for new team members!
+We are always looking for new team members with curiosity, grit, and empathy!

 ## Current open positions

 ### Application for Master / Ph.D positions